 Other IT customers, especially pleased ones, could help me.

 Completing Time Planning Maps

-In the left hand column or central circle, above, write your name.
-The next segments contain the major demands on your time.
+In the left-hand column or central circle above, write your name.
+The next segments contain demands on your time.
 It is usually helpful to include things from outside work too.
-The next segments are what you would like to stop and start doing with each demand.
-Write in the final ring what the organisation could gain from these changes and who could help you with them.
+The next segments are what you would like to stop and start with each demand.
+Please write what the organisation could gain from these changes and who could help you with them in the final ring.
 You won’t have to do it all on your own.

-If you work in a team, you will find it very helpful to each do your own map.
-If you talk to each other about your maps, and listen hard, you may find you have common concerns and opportunities.
-Then you can act collectively as well as individually to improve things.
+If you work in a team, you will find it very helpful for everyone to make a map.
+If you talk to each other about your maps and listen hard, you may find you have common concerns and opportunities.
+Then you can cooperate as well as individually to improve things.

-First of all pick an area (demand) which will give you a quick win.
-This will build your confidence in the process and each other.
+Start on an area (demand) that will give you a quick win.
+This work will give your confidence in the process and each other.